Section 179D

 How It Works

-A 179D study requires a qualified third-party analysis.
-IRS-approved energy software is used to model the energy usage performance with a reference building, according to standards set by the ASHRAE.
-If the building meets the approved standard, then the deduction can be taken.
+A 179D study requires a certified third-party analysis.
+IRS-approved energy software is used to model a building’s energy usage and performance against a reference building, according to standards set by ASHRAE 90.1 and California ACM.
+If the building meets or exceeds the threshold for reduction of energy usage, then the deduction can be taken.

 What Qualifies for Section 179D?

 Energy-efficient construction or improvements that reduce the energy use of a building, specifically the lighting, building envelope, and mechanical systems.
-To qualify, the energy-efficient property must reduce the energy and power costs of a building located in the United States by 50% or more in comparison to the minimum requirements of ASHRAE Standard 90.1.
-If the 50% target savings is not met, the provision allows a partial deduction of $0.60 per square foot for each of the following components:
+For new buildings to qualify, the energy-efficient property must reduce the energy and power costs of a building located in the United States by 25% or more in comparison to the minimum requirements of ASHRAE Standard 90.1.
+If the building’s energy savings exceed 50%, the provision allows a deduction of up to $5.65 per square foot.
+Buildings completed before 2023 can receive a deduction of up to $1.88 per square foot, with partial deductions of up to $0.63 per square foot available for each of the three eligible systems:

 What Qualifies for Section 179D?